Code-Institute-Submissions/_Studio_Ghibli/README.md

 2. **Desktop**
    - Google Chrome, Internet Edge & Mozilla Firefox browsers; all pages, links on those pages, and footer icon links perform well on all viewport sizes.
 Developer tools were also used on all browsers for the various viewport sizes.
 3. **Mobile**
-   - used both Huawei and Samsung S10 to check every pages and links, all performs well on all devices.
+   - used both Huawei CLT-L09 and Samsung Note 9 to check every pages and links, all performs well on all devices.
 4.  **Contact Form**
     1. Filling the contact us form: the form won’t allow to be sent unless all data is entered with a proper email address.
     2. Upon clicking submit the form is submitting properly and the outcome is logged in the console (Success)